The Legend and the Man Part 1 To Fool the Enemy, chapter 4

 One way or another, the alcalde made a decision.
 Ten days after the attack he called for an assembly in the main room of the tavern.
 The doctor would not agree to have his patient moved anywhere farther than that, and, in addition, Ramone’s hints about wanting to determine what had really happened brought in nearly all the inhabitants of the and the surrounding area.

 Before the assembly started, Don rushed upstairs, to his son’s room.
 Diego was ready.
-Face newly shaven, he was resting in a wide armchair. knelt at his side.
+Face newly shaven, he was resting in a wide armchair.
+Victoria knelt at his side.
 They were whispering to each other urgently.
 As his father walked into the room, Diego had just kissed the inside of Victoria’s palm, and she hugged his hand to her cheek.

 “Diego,” Don cleared his throat.
 The tenderness between them tugged at his heart.